AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/install-sdks.md

 1. Registers the required extensions.
 1. Configures MobileCore and other extensions to use your tag property configuration.
 1. Enables debug logging.
 More details and options can be found in the [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/getting-started/enable-debug-logging/).
+1. Starts lifecycle monitoring.
+See [Lifecycle](lifecycle-data.md) step in the tutorial for more details.
+1. Sets the default consent to unknown.
+See [Consent](consent.md) step in the tutorial for more details.

 >[!IMPORTANT]
 >